Becoming Her: How to Grow Into a New You (Even When You Still Feel Stuck)

 Model emotional self-care and self-worth

-Remind you that transformation is possible—even when it’s messy
+Remind you that transformation is possible, even when it’s messy

 You need to hear the stories of women who’ve been in the middle and still made it through.

-9. Celebrate the Quiet Wins
+9. Celebrate the Quiet Wins as You Grow Into Her

 Not every step forward looks like a breakthrough.
 Sometimes it looks like: